View below of the lake, meteorological station, bandstand and pavilion, dated July 22nd 1906

 Despite endorsements by famous musicians, the auxeto met with hostility from the musical fraternity and a mixed response from the public.
 One critic suggested that the noise was so bad you would need a steam turbine engine to get away from the cacophony !
 The disillusioned inventor not surprisingly abandoned his groundbreaking project.

-In the closer view below you can see the circular horn of the Auxetophone on the Bandstand.
+In the close-up view below you can see the circular horn of the Auxetophone on the Bandstand.

 There are two websites that have more information and a demonstration of a working Auxetophone - listen yourself to the sound played to the crowd in 1912!